cesarfeniou/cesarfeniou.github.io/index.md

 ## Research

 I work on the development of quantum algorithms for quantum many-body problems.
-My interests include multiple levels of the quantum computing stack, ranging from gate-level compilation to high-level formulations of problems in quantum chemistry and applied mathematics, targetting applications in materials science and pharmaceutical research.
+I am interested in multiple levels of the quantum computing stack, ranging from high-level problem formulations down to gate-level implementation.
+The primary targetted applications are materials science and pharmaceutical research.

 ## Background